 2. Soak at one of the city's incredible thermal spas

-Budapest sits on a patchwork of thermal springs – mineral-rich water spouts from the ground – hence the abundance of thermal spas, many dating back to Turkish times.
+Budapest sits on a patchwork of thermal springs – mineral-rich water spouts from the ground – hence the abundance of thermal spas, many dating back to the era of Turkish rule.
 These waters are said to be capable of curing just about anything, and soaking in a thermal pool is a top Budapest experience.

-The world-famous Széchenyi Baths is the biggest spa complex in Europe, and while the location could certainly be described as a tourist trap, its majestic architectural elements and outdoor pools still make it an unmissable place to visit.
+The world-famous Széchenyi Baths is the biggest spa complex in Europe, and while the location could certainly be described as a tourist trap, its majestic architectural elements and outdoor pools still make it a wonderful place to visit.
 Other spas dotted throughout Budapest also have special amenities, such as the rooftop hot tub at Rudas Baths.

-Planning tip: Gellért Baths, with its stained-glass windows and colorful porcelain tiles, is a wonderful place to go if you want more peaceful plunging.
+Planning tip: Gellért Baths, with its stained-glass windows and colorful porcelain tiles, is a wonderful place to go if you want a more peaceful plunge.

 A panoramic, aerial view of Buda Castle Royal Palace, taken in the early morning, which also shows Széchenyi Chain Bridge, St Stephen's Basilica, the Hungarian Parliament and Matthias Church.